bgeijtenbeek/Powershell-scripts/WIN - Get Bitlocker Status And Export To Azure Table/README.txt

 -SAK : String parameter, contains the Storage Account Key (for the Azure Table) -Log : Switch parameter, writes a transcript of the process to C:\Temp\ScriptLogs\BitLockerStatus_ToAzureTable_$dateStamp.log

-The script must be run with admin privileges.
+The script must be run with Admin privileges!

 Examples:
 .\Get-BitlockerStatusAndExportToAzureTable.ps1